 Emma, a Chemistry graduate started her teaching career in 1994 and has held a variety of positions in secondary schools across South Wales.
 She was awarded a Plato in 2002 for being Science Teacher of the Year in the National Teaching Awards.
 Emma worked for Cornwall Local Authority as Science Consultant for the Secondary National Strategies and also as an adviser for National Challenge Schools.
 She moved back to Wales to become a School Improvement and Science Adviser for Newport LA.
 She is an experienced Challenge Adviser who has successfully supported primary, secondary and special schools in improving standards of teaching, learning and leadership across two consortia.
 Emma is particularly passionate about raising standards of teaching and learning for vulnerable pupils and developing effective leadership in schools.
 Emma is also an Estyn Additional Inspector.

-Louise Muteham - Senior Lead for Professional Learning
+Louise Muteham - Principal Improvement Partner for Pedagogy and Professional Learning

-Louise Muteham is the assistant headteacher of Whitchurch Primary School.
-She is seconded as the senior lead for professional learning.
+Louise Muteham is the Principal Improvement Partner for Pedagogy and Professional Learning at CSC.
+Prior to this, she was seconded to CSC as Senior Lead for Professional Learning from her role as Assistant Headteacher of Whitchurch Primary School.
 Louise works closely with the delegate headteacher panel and leads work on professional learning and the Central South Wales Challenge as the main mechanism for providing regional professional learning in a self-improving system.

 Louise has worked with the Central South Consortium since 2014 in various roles to support the design, development, implementation and evaluation of the Central South Wales Challenge.
 She has remained close to practice through leading pioneer work in her school.